I received my training as a Health Coach from the Institute for Integrative Nutrition's® Health Coach Training Program.

 I’ve provided coaching for lifestyle choices, anxiety, depression, weight loss, eating on a budget, Alzheimer’s, awareness of processed foods, kitchen organization, mobility issues, and high blood pressure.
 I’ve also addressed my own health diagnosis over the years with the help of other qualified workers in the health care field.

 On a more global scale and the reason why I do what I do is that we’re aware of the role of neglected health and stress means cardiovascular disease, depression, cancer, diabetes, hypertension and childhood diseases.
 My concern is the dis-ease that can occur with some of our choices but the good news is we are here to empower ourselves and each other and empower our bodies to heal because our bodies want to heal.

 I am not a doctor, nor do I diagnose.
 I have used a health coach myself.
 I do not discourage clients from medical advice or suggest changes in medication.
 Is it as easy as telling you to eat more greens, drink more water and wonderful changes will happen in your life?
 No. Each person is a unique individual with their own patterns of behavior and lifestyle.
 I empower people to make their own healthy choices based on knowledge and resources.
 Coaching guidance is based on bio-individuality as I guide clients to discover what works best for them.

 Like most people in a service business today, I am willing to extend my health coaching from wherever clients are by using teleconferencing and will see clients in person.

-The most valuable thing I have learned is how motivated people are to heal while being given knowledge, choices and a heart to heart connection of compassion and empathy.
+The most valuable thing I have learned is how we all feel supported while being given knowledge, choices and a true heart to heart connection of compassion and empathy.

-Teresa Gerbode is a Holistic Health Coach and member of the Association of Drug Free Practitioners and supports people to heal.
+Teresa Gerbode is a Holistic Health Coach and member of the Association of Drug Free Practitioners and supports people in their healing.
 You can follow her on Instagram as EastMountainNutrition, on Pinterest as Teresa Gerbode and find out more information on her website and blog at www.eastmountainnutrition.com